hdShang/arxiv-daily/docs/cs-LG/2025-06-26/papers/250621720v1-calohadronic-a-diffusion-model-for-the-generation-of-hadronic-shower.md

 ---
 layout: default
-title: CaloHadronic: a diffusion model for the generation of hadronic showers
+title: "CaloHadronic: a diffusion model for the generation of hadronic showers"
 ---

 # CaloHadronic: a diffusion model for the generation of hadronic showers